Maximise Your Training Efforts

 To give you the details of how you train "maximally" follow these 2 following tips:

 Squeeze the Muscle - When you lift a weight, don't bounce it, don't lock the joint, but actually, squeeze the muscle for a pause between 1- 3 seconds.
-Squeezing the muscle will maximize the end of a positive contraction, which is where you are actually lifting the weight and the muscle is shortening.
+Squeezing the muscle will maximise the end of a positive contraction, which is where you are actually lifting the weight and the muscle is shortening.

 Slow Release - Instead of abruptly dropping the weight, slowly lower the weight in a smooth, controlled manner.
-This will maximize the effort of a negative contraction.
+This will maximise the effort of a negative contraction.
 A negative contraction is when the weight is being lowered and the muscle is lengthening.
 The negative contraction should be between 2- 5 seconds.
 Do not lock or overextend the joint at the end of this contraction either.

-These are just a couple of tips to maximize your weight lifting efforts.
+These are just a couple of tips to maximise your weight lifting efforts.
 The reasons why are for safety, better muscle tone, increased metabolism, and developing true strength to name a few.
 Training "maximally" is not as easy as training "minimally."
 You will feel it more.
 However, it's about reaching your goals and doing it right, not what comes easy.
 Right?

 Still unsure about weight training as a whole?
 Our Exercise Physiologists could provide the solution.
 Our Physio Inq Exercise Physiologists are expertly trained to deal with complex or chronic health issues and how they relate to your bodies physiology.
 They are able to design exercise and strength programs, whilst keeping in the back of their mind the underlying pathology of your own body and how it may affect your training schedule.